zhaorui-tan/SADA/README.md

-# Semantic-Aware Data Augmentation for Text-to-Image Synthesis (AAAI24)
+# Semantic-Aware Data Augmentation for Text-to-Image Synthesis, Accepted by aaai24
 Zhaorui Tan, Xi Yang, Kaizhu Huang

 The paper is now available here!!! arxiv link: https://arxiv.org/abs/2312.07951
-Our proofs are also included in this repo, please enjoy it
+Our proofs are also included in this repo.
+Please enjoy it

 Using SADA is quite easy.
 The key is to get those conditional covariances, other steps are very simple.